ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

 # Qt interface,  see the gitlab CI scrypt for the most updated

-#pybind11 has been added as a submodule, there is no need to install
+# pybind11 will be download if not found on system, there is no need to install
 #if you can prefer a system-wide install, uncomment the following line
 # sudo apt-get install python3-pybind11 pybind11-dev